zioproto/istio-aks-example/istio-on-aks/README.md

 kubectl get service -n istio-ingress istio-ingress -o=jsonpath='{.status.loadBalancer.ingress[0].ip}'
 ```

+This IP is a private IP address from an Internal Load Balancer, because the Kubernetes
+Service to expose the istio-ingressgateway Deployment is annotated with [`service.beta.kubernetes.io/azure-load-balancer-internal`](https://github.com/zioproto/istio-aks-example/blob/b75aeba3ac0c80c83f9a07170d5f75a69cfac80c/istio-on-aks/istio-tf/istio.tf#L71).

-However trying to connect to this IP will result in a connection refused, Envoy
+Even if you had a VM running in the same VNET, trying to connect to this IP
+will result in a connection refused, Envoy does not have any configuration and
-does not have any configuration and will not bind to the TCP ports.
+will not bind to the TCP ports.

 Lets configure now a Gateway resource:

 ```
 kubectl apply -f - <<EOF